5 Things You’re Doing That Are Shortening the Life of Your TV

 Whether it’s extreme temperatures, humidity, dust, or other factors, these heavily affect the TV’s internal components and display screen.

 Keep the TV in a dry, dust-free environment that is at a comfortable temperature.
-If possible, use a dehumidifier to reduce the humidity levels in the room.

 Also, ensure that you installed the TV away from direct sunlight.
-Because, the UV rays from the sun can cause permanent damage to the TV screen.
+Because the UV rays from the sun can cause permanent damage to the TV screen.

 5) Skipping the calibration process